tfgg/yournextmep/_candidates/eu2014/labour/chris-ostrowski.md

 person: chris-ostrowski
 region: eastern
 party: labour
-title: Eastern - Labour Party - Chris Ostrowski
+title: Chris Ostrowski is running for MEP in Eastern for the Labour Party
 incumbent: false
 ---